 8. Commitment to cultural diversity

-The author idea here is that the more an organization is culturally diverse, the more likely it will be to deal with unpredicted events.
+The author idea here is that the more an organization is culturally diverse, the more capable it will be to deal with unpredicted events.
 This is something François Hisquin (CEO Octo Technology) reported to #hypertextual during his interview [FR].
 The corresponding task for the leader is to ensure for diversity in the team and for good cross-cultural communication and understanding.

 Here again, Social Software allows for horizontal communication across the organization and makes connections where none previously existed to quote danah boyd.
 This is invaluable as far as providing space for communication between different sub-cultures of the organization that would hardly have a chance to connect otherwise.